 Meanwhile, by 5 November, the marine landings had secured a beach-head extending some 2,000 yards (1830 m) inland at the cost of fewer than 200 casualties.
 A second echelon of troops arrived on this same day under cover by Merrill’s task force.

-The marines recovered documents indicating that Imamura’s 8th Area Army was planning to land 3,000 men in three echelons close to the marine perimeter with the task of infiltrating the perimeter while two battalions of the 23rd Regiment grouped just to the east of the Piva river and then attacked the eastern side of the marines’ perimeter.
-However, the destruction of the first landing echelon dissuaded Imamura from any further counter-landing attempts close to the marines’ perimeter.
+As they swept the Koromokina area after the defeat of the Japanese landing force, the marines discovered documents indicating that Imamura’s 8th Area Army had planned to land 3,000 men in three echelons close to the marine perimeter with the task of infiltrating the perimeter while two battalions of the 23rd Regiment concentrated just to the east of the Piva river and then attacked the eastern side of the marines' perimeter.
+However, the destruction of the first landing echelon dissuaded Imamura from any further counter-landing attempts close to the marines' perimeter.

 The 23rd Regiment meanwhile made probing attacks on the marines' perimeter, just to the west of the Piva river, on 5 November but ran straight into a road block manned by elements of the 2nd Raider Battalion on Mission Trail, which the main trail from the area of Cape Torokina to the east.
 The 23rd Regiment attacked the roadblock on 7 November in an effort timed to coincide with the counter-landing at Koromokina Lagoon, but was repulsed by the 2nd Raider Battalion supported by heavy mortar fire.
 A second Japanese attack on 8 November was preceded by a four-hour mortar bombardment, but the 2nd Raider Battalion again held, then counterattacked in the early afternoon.
 By afternoon the next day the Japanese resistance had crumbled, but the marines advanced only a short distance before halting and digging in around the village of Piva.